obsidian-html/obsidian-html.github.io/md/General Information/About ObsidianHtml.md

 - Python version 3.9 or higher is required
 - Make sure that the `python` command points to `python3`, and not a python2 version.

+> ObsidianHtml will write a folder to your html output named `obs.html`, if you have a directory in the root of your vault with the same name, there might be issues with the html output.

 ## Words of thanks
 All credit to this site's design goes to Andy Matuschak.
 I basically [stole his design](https://notes.andymatuschak.org/Evergreen_notes) because I think it is perfect.